Introduction

 Best Time to Visit

 The best time to visit Bali is during the dry season, which runs from April to October.
-This period offers sunny weather and less humidity, making it ideal for outdoor activities and beach days.
+During these months, you can expect plenty of sunshine and minimal rainfall, making it ideal for outdoor activities and sightseeing.

-If you prefer fewer crowds, consider visiting in the shoulder months of April, May, or September.
+If you prefer fewer crowds and lower prices, consider traveling during the shoulder seasons of April- May or September-October.

 How to Get There